VivianeSimolka/ELT-pipeline/README.md

 - Data accessibility

-To ensure that the business stakeholder can make data driven decision in the most efficient way, they need access to the data.
+To ensure that the business stakeholder can make data driven decision in the most efficient way, and reduce the need for ad-hoc requests, they need direct access to the data.
 The KPIs requested by the exercise (among others) would need to be accessible through a data visualization tool, such as **Tableau** or **Looker**.

 5. **Looking into cancelled and rejected transactions**